 - It automatically buffers the log entries if the logs consumer becomes unavailable.

-- It doesn't require you to send the logs to Cloud Logging storage, so they don't count against your logs-ingestion allowance.
-For more information, see Pricing: Logging details.
+- It doesn't require you to send the logs to Cloud Logging storage, so they don't count against your ingestion allotment.

-The approach of creating Pub/Sub sinks for logs exports can be applied to a variety of analytics platforms.
+You can create Pub/Sub sinks to route logs to a variety of analytics platforms.
 The following documents illustrate this approach with different target platforms: